National League Central capsules

 Hot Spot: Braun.
 Will he stay or will he go?
 Now the team's longest-tenured player, Braun might still be able to fetch a cache of prospects for the rebuilding Brewers, especially if he remains productive by the trade deadline.
 He could also be a lineup stabilizer in Milwaukee to help take pressure off younger players.
 Plus, the Brewers already have one of the lowest payrolls in the majors.
 The team needs a new closer, with

 Outlook: General manager David Stearns' rebuilding project appears to be on schedule after the team's five-win improvement last season.
 The slick-fielding Arcia is the first member of Milwaukee's potential future core to arrive in the majors, while top prospects including outfielder Lewis Brinson and left-handed starter Josh Hader could get looks by September.
 For now, the top of the lineup looks intriguing with the speedy Villar and Broxton likely hitting ahead of Braun and Thames.
-Super-sub Hernan Perez and second baseman-turned-utility player Scooter Gennett add quality depth off the bench.
+Hernan Perez returns to a super-sub role off the bench.
 The pitching staff could be bolstered if Guerra and Davies continue to develop, and Nelson and Peralta rebound for a full season.
 The bullpen is a bit more of a question mark than in recent years.
 Feliz, the 2010 AL Rookie of the Year after saving 40 games for Texas, will likely get the first call to close.
 Contending in the competitive NL Central is still a ways away, though the franchise is headed in the right direction.

 Cincinnati Reds